HEALTH AND SAFETY ARE TOP PRIORITIES FOR US!

 of the summer

 We aim to have three or more medical professionals on site every week of the summer.
 This team administers first aid, distributes camper medication, and deliver an opening day safety talk with all campers on sun safety, hydration and safe footwear.
-In serious emergencies the Huntsville Hospital is just 20 minutes away.
+Positions exist for nurses, doctors and paramedics.
+Find out more about joining our team.

 How We Do Things…